binarynonsense/comic-book-reader/README.md

   - Supports MP3, Ogg, WAV, M3U and M3U8 files.
   - Can export playlists to M3U files.
 - Tools:
+  - Files:
     - Convert/Resize:
       - Comic books (CBR, CBZ, CB7, PDF<sup>[5]</sup> or EPUB<sup>[2]</sup> to CBR<sup>[4]</sup>, CBZ, CB7, PDF or EPUB)
       - Images (JPG, PNG, AVIF or WebP)
     - Create:
       - A comic book (CBR<sup>[4]</sup>, CBZ, CB7, PDF or EPUB) from a list of image files and/or comic books
       - A QR code image from text
-    - Comic book page and thumbnails templates
     - Extract:
       - Comic book pages (to JPG, PNG, AVIF or WebP)
       - Text (OCR) from a comic book page or image file
       - A QR code's text from a comic book page or image file
       - A color palette from a comic book page or image file
         - Can be exported to a GPL or ACO palette file.
-  - Other:
+  - Search:
     - Search and open books/comics from:
       - Digital Comics Museum
       - Internet Archive Books